What is the definition of stalking in Missouri?

 - the best interests of the child require that a custody order be issued;

-- establish a visitation schedule that is in the best interests of the child;
+- make a visitation schedule that is in the best interests of the child;

 - give you temporary possession of personal property, such as cars, checkbooks, keys, and other personal items;

-- prohibit the abuser from transferring, selling or getting rid of property mutually owned or leased by you and the abuser;
+- prohibit the abuser from transferring, selling, or getting rid of property jointly owned or leased by you and the abuser;

 - order the abuser to participate in batterers’ counseling or drug treatment;

-- order the abuser to pay a reasonable fee for housing and other services that are/were provided to you by a domestic violence shelter;
+- order the abuser to pay for housing and other services provided to you by a domestic violence shelter;

 - order the abuser to pay court costs;

-- order the abuser to pay the cost of medical treatment and services that are/were provided to you as a result of injuries due to domestic violence committed by the abuser;5 and/or
+- order the abuser to pay for medical treatment and services provided to you as a result of injuries caused by the abuser’s domestic violence;3

-- order the abuser to pay your attorney’s fees for the time period before bringing the court case, during the court case, and after the entry of judgment.6
+- order the abuser to pay your attorney’s fees for the time period before bringing the court case, during the court case, and after the entry of judgment.5

 - award custody of any minor child born to or adopted by the parties when: